The Mediation Act 2017Posted in : How Do I Handle It ROI on 11 December 2017

 “I understand that new legislation relating to mediation has recently been introduced, and I am keen as an employer to make use of mediation as a dispute resolution mechanism when employee disputes arise in future – how do I handle it?”

 The Mediation Act 2017 (the “Act”) was signed into law on 2 October and it is anticipated that the Act will be commenced shortly.
 The Act aims to promote the resolution of disputes through mediation as an alternative to court proceedings.
-Section 6 of the Act enshrines into law the general principles of mediation, notably that it is a voluntary process,
+Section 6 of the Act enshrines into law the general principles of mediation, notably that it is a voluntary process, parties may withdraw from a mediation at any time, the right to legal advice and the confidentiality of

 Already a subscriber?